 Projected return on the proportion of the RCV at 1 April 2020 indexed by CPIH.
+These values are calculated in the Ofwat financial model.

 Line 9 Current tax ~ wholesale wastewater bioresources

 Forecast current tax payable for wholesale bioresources.

 These values are calculated in the Ofwat financial model and are nil for all wholesale price controls as the business generates a taxable loss in each year of the price control driven by capital allowances (see App29 - Wholesale tax).